DeanHazineh/DFlat-tensorflow/readme.md

 By treating optical layers in the same fashion as standard, differentiable neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends for the next generation of computational imaging devices.

 ## Version Notes
 Dflat version 4 presents several changes relative to v3.
 Some scripts in the Fourier layer have been modified to improve the computational speed and efficiency.
 The package has also been restructured for easier interpretability; we have removed extra scripts, functions, and files that were related to the original papers and were only there for initial academic benchmarking.
-Lastly, all data files are now zipped to enable faster downloads and are unpackaged during install.
+Lastly, all data files are now stored on dropbox and downloaded during install.

 Older versions will now be kept as seperate branches for archival purposes.